Zamzam Well

-In Islamic narrations, the well is a miraculously generated source of water, which opened up thousands of years ago when Ismaʿil (Ishmael), the son of Ibrahim (Abraham), was left with his mother Hajar (Hagar) in the desert.
+In Islamic narratives, the well is a miraculously generated source of water, which opened up thousands of years ago when Ismaʿil (Ishmael), the son of Ibrahim (Abraham), was left with his mother Hajar (Hagar) in the desert.
 It is said to have dried up or been buried while the tribe Jurhum lived in the area.
-The well is claimed to have been rediscovered and excavated in the 6th century by Abd al-Muttalib, grandfather of the prophet Muhammad.
+The well is claimed to have been rediscovered and excavated in the 6th century by Abd al-Muttalib, grandfather of the Islamic prophet Muhammad.

 Etymology

 The origin of the name is uncertain.
 According to historian Jacqueline Chabbi, the noun زمزم is an onomatopoeia.
 She associates the noun with the adjectives زمزم and زمازم which are onomatopoeic denoting a dull sound stemming from either a distant roll (of thunder) or a guttural sound emitted with a closed mouth by animals or people, however meaning either 'an abundant supply of water' or 'a source of water which does not dry up' if applied to ماء.
 She states that this latter meaning of an unintelligible guttural sound encompasses a layer of meaning associated with the sacred and mystical, in addition to the basic notion of the sound possibly being related to the concept of an abundant flow of water.

 Early Islamic sources use the terms زمزم and زمازم to refer to the religious rites of Zoroastrianism and the Zoroastrians.
 The terms are onomatopoeic and derive from what Arabs perceived to be an indistinct, droning sound of the recitation of Avestan prayers and scriptures by Magi.
 (Note: "ZAMZAMA (A.), in early Arabic "the confused noise of distant thunder" (Lane, 1249b), but widely used in the sources for early Islamic history for the priests of the Magians reciting and intoning the Zoroastrian prayers and scriptures, producing (to the Arabs' ears) an indistinct, droning sound.
 Thus in al-Ṭabarī, i, 1042, we have the zamzama of the Herbadhs, in 2874 the muzamzim or adherent of Zoroastrianism, and in 2880 zamzama for the Zoroastrian rites and zamāzima for the Magians in general.")

 Medieval Arabic writers like al-Masʿūdī generally state the well is named on the account of زمزم.
 They argue that based on their "kinship with Abraham" Zoroastrians regularly made pilgrimages to Mecca to pray over the well.
 A later account by al-ʿAynī claims that the well is named after زمازم supposedly meaning 'bridles' which had been donated to the well by and named after Sasan, the Zoroastrian progenitor of the Sasanian Empire.

 Other medieval Arabic sources connect the name to the Angel Gabriel being the source of the murmuring being captured by this onomatopoeia.

 Hughes additionally identifies a tradition of deriving the name from an exclamation supposedly made by Hajar either being زم، زم! or supposedly Egyptian meaning "Stop, stop!".
 (Note: George Sale speaks of this claim in an introductory essay to his translation of the Quran.
 He however states that it was most likely named after the "murmuring of its waters".)